znkaihuang/LambdaPractice/README.md

-# lambda-practice
+# Java 8 practice

-Provide some exercises for Java Lambda related topic.
+Provide some exercises for Java 8 new introduced features.